If you are married to a permanent resident and live outside the U.S., you can apply for a green card.

 Once you have completed filling out forms I-130 and I-130A and gathered the supporting documents, you will mail this to the appropriate USCIS office.

-Typically within a period of about 2-3 weeks, you will receive an official ‘receipt notice’ from USCIS, in the mail.
+Typically within a period of about 2-3 weeks, you will receive an official ‘receipt notice’ from USCIS by mail.

-This receipt notice confirms that USCIS has successfully received your application.
+This receipt notice confirms that USCIS has successfully registered your application.

-It also contains a set of case numbers (“receipt number”), which you can use to track your ‘case status’ on the USCIS website.
+It also contains a “receipt number”, which you can use to track the status of your application on the USCIS website.

-If USCIS needs more information or document(s) to process your application, it will send you a “Request for Evidence” (RFE), typically within 2–3 months after receiving your application.
+If USCIS needs more information or document(s) to process your application, you will receive a “Request for Evidence” (RFE), typically within 2–6 months after the application is registered.

-After successfully receiving your Form I-130, USCIS will then make a decision on your case and send you a Notice of Approval (I-797C) within 11-15 months.
+USCIS typically takes 11-15 months to make a decision and send you a Notice of Approval (I-797C).